 Are AGM batteries better for your golf cart?

-Although an AGM battery has its perks, generally speaking, an AGM battery is not better for your golf car.
+Although an AGM battery has its perks, generally speaking, an AGM battery is not better for your golf cart.
 The exceptions would be in cases where regular maintenance of flooded lead acid batteries is going to be an issue or in situations where the maintenance of those batteries would be cost prohibitive.
 That being said, AGM technology continues to improve, so the day may come when it’s a better solution for a golf course.

 Are golf cart batteries lead acid?

-If you have an electric golf cart, your golf cart batteries are probably lead acid.
+If you have an older electric golf cart, your golf cart batteries are probably lead acid.
 Lead acid batteries are the most cost-effective solution for electric cart manufacturers.

 However, if you have a newer or more expensive cart, it could be powered by a lithium ion set.
 These batteries have a ton of associated benefits but a higher upfront cost.